typedb/typedb/docs/pages/documentation/6-developing-with-java/graph-api.md

 folder: documentation
 ---

 The Java API is the low level API that encapsulates the [Grakn knowledge model](../the-fundamentals/grakn-knowledge-model.html).
-The API provides Java object constructs for ontological elements (entity types, relation types, etc.) and data instances (entities, relations, etc.), allowing you to build a graph programmatically.
+The API provides Java object constructs for ontological elements (entity types, relationship types, etc.) and data instances (entities, relationships, etc.), allowing you to build a graph programmatically.

 To get set up to use this API, please read through our [Setup Guide](../get-started/setup-guide.html) and guide to [starting Java development with GRAKN.AI](./java-setup.html).